Frvzier/100DaysOfCode/README.md

 ------------

 ## My Coding Goals
-- Code 1 hour each day.
+- Code 1 hour each day
 - Gain a deep understanding of HTML, CSS, JS
 - Learn more about: Sass, React, Node, MongoDB
 - Create real-world problem solving projects for my portfolio